Residency Application Process

 - Completed application packets will be reviewed by select members of the Residency Advisory Committee (RAC) to determine candidates that most closely match the BIDMC program goals and opportunities.

-- Selected candidates will be invited to an interview with the Residency Program Director, program preceptors, physicians, as well as Pharmacy Management.
-The interview will include a short (15 minute) patient vignette presentation to the group.
+- Selected candidates will be invited to an interview with the residency program director, program preceptors, and pharmacy management.
+The interview will include a short (15-minute) patient vignette presentation to the group.

 - Following the interview process, residency candidates will be ranked based upon the collaborative input with regard the interviews and qualifications of the candidate.